renovate-bot/khulnasoft-lab-_-vulx/docs/docs/target/container_image.md

     The configuration can be exported as the JSON file by `docker save`.

 ### Misconfigurations
-Trivy detects misconfigurations on the configuration of container images.
+Vul detects misconfigurations on the configuration of container images.
-The image config is converted into Dockerfile and Trivy handles it as Dockerfile.
+The image config is converted into Dockerfile and Vul handles it as Dockerfile.
 See [here](../scanner/misconfiguration/index.md) for the detail of Dockerfile scanning.

 It is disabled by default.